Bear River (Colorado)

 The Bear River is a 22.7 mi tributary of the Yampa River.
 Its source is in the Flat Tops Wilderness above Stillwater Reservoir in Garfield County, Colorado.
 The Bear River flows northeast into Routt County and joins the Yampa River just east of the town of Yampa.

+Hydrological station on Bear River and Upper Stillwater Reservoir in Colorado, USA.